 Combatting this issue has become a major priority for Illinois lawmakers.
 They’ve passed a number of new legislative measures targetting sex trafficking, and have instituted programs encouraging civilians to report signs of potential trafficking victims.

-Those working in any industry that could be scrutinized would do well to understand how sex trafficking charges work in this state and the potential consequences associated with conviction.
+Those working in any industry that could be scrutinized would do well to understand how sex trafficking charges work in this state and the potential consequences associated with a conviction.

 Illinois Sex Trafficking By the Numbers